warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 - The service checks if a _Clone-Component_ has been modified within the _VB-Project_ using it.
 This may happen when the change of a _Common-Component_ appears appropriate directly in the _VB-Project_ which triggered the change.
 In this case the service offers a choice for updating the _Raw-Component_ in order to make the modification permanent for all other _VB-Projects_ using the component (testing however will remain a task for the hosting _Workbook/VB-Project_.<br>
 It also should be noted that changes not made 'public' will be reverted by the _UpdateRawClones_ service the next time the Workbook is opened.

-### _UpdateRawClones_
+### _UpdateOutdatedUsedCommonComponents_
 The service checks each component in a _VB-Project_ whether it is a known/registered _Raw-Component_.
 If yes, the component is regarded a _Clone-Component_ and updated if the raw had changed.
 See confirmation dialog below.

 ![](../Assets/UpdateRawCloneConfirmationDialog.png)
 ![](/Assets/UpdateRawCloneConfirmationDialog.png)
 <br>

-Note 1: The service is meant (and tested) only for _Standard-Modules_, _Class-Modules_, and _UserForms_.
+- Note 1: The service is meant (and tested) only for _Standard-Modules_, _Class-Modules_, and _UserForms_.
 It may - in theory - be used for Worksheets as well.
 However, this would mean that one Workbook hosts a Worksheet which is regarded a _Common-Component_ used in other Workbooks.
 Something pretty unlikely I think.
 Whenever this case may become true extra testing and possibly some modification with the service may become required.
-Note 2: This service must not be confused with a synchronization service.
-A synchronization service uses one Workbook as the source and synchronizes the corresponding target Workbook.
-This update service will have different Workbook's Export-Files as the source, depending on where the _Raw-Component_ is hosted.
+- Note 2: This service must not be confused with a synchronization service which uses one Workbook as the source and synchronizes a corresponding target Workbook.
+This update service will use **all** Export-Files of the source Workbook as the update source.

 ### _SyncVBProjects_
 The service synchronizes a _target-Workbook_ with a _source-Workbook_ whereby the _source-Workbook_ is a temporary copy of the **productive** _target-Workbook_.
 While the **productive** Workbook remains in use the VB-Project of the _source-Workbook_ can be made without time restraint.
 When the modification, maintenance, bug-fixing, etc. is finished all changes can be synchronized by a minimized downtime for the **productive** workbook.